sarken/frontend-docs-test/front-end-user-guide.md

 #### Comment

 Comments are groups containing messages from users or guests.
-Like blurbs, they are most often displayed in an index list.
+Like blurbs, they are most often presented in an index list.

 ### Zones

+{: .caution-title }
+> Outdated
+>
+> This section may contain outdated information.

 Zones are types of `#main` regions.
 There are five zones that make up stylesheets 16 - 20.